Hiraoka-Group/rsu-project/README.md

 This example command runs the `syns1_theta38.py` script located in the `analysis/chain_visualization/src` directory.

 > [!IMPORTANT]
 > Ensuring that you execute each module from the project's root directory is essential.
 Attempting to run modules directly from their respective directories (like the `analysis/chain_visualization/src` directory in this scenario) could lead to import errors.
->
->Therefore, confirm that your current directory, which you can verify using the `pwd` command, is indeed the root directory of the project, namely, `rsuanalyzer`.

 ## Usage-2: Using RSU Analyzer and Chain Visualizer packages
 Please see the document: